 Akismet (anti-spam): essential.
 Fuck spam and every cybertwat who makes it a thing.
 What happens to your site if you don’t use Akismet?
 Presumably you get inundated with spam, but everyone swears by Akismet and it certainly seems to work.

 Contact Form 7: as explained above, this just makes a nice little basic contact form on your blog, which emails you directly without giving your email address itself out to internet randoms.

 Yoast SEO: ah… good old search engine optimisation.
-The bane of my fucking existence – I want to burn that 3-letter combination to the ground and urinate on the ashes.
-But you simply have to get to grips with it if you’re going to make a successful blog (unless you have a massive budget to pay someone to do that crap for you).
+The bane of my existence – I want to burn that 3-letter combination to the ground and urinate on the ashes.
+But you simply have to get to grips with it if you’re going to make a successful blog (unless you have the budget to pay someone to do it for you).
 The easiest way of dealing with the SEO for your posts & pages is this Yoast plugin; their blog is also an excellent resource, and you might want to see this post for beginners about how to actually use the plugin.
 See below for more on SEO.

 Social Warfare: the social sharing buttons you can see above and below the content on most of my posts & pages are done using this plugin.
 There’s a free version (which I’m using) and a premium version with extra features.

 jQuery Pin It Button: if you hover over any of the images on this site, you should see the Pinterest button in the corner (so that readers who also use Pinterest can easily pin your stuff).
 This plugin does that.